kube-logging/kube-logging.github.io/content/docs/logging-infrastructure/fluentbit-multiple.md

 To configure multiple FluentbitAgent CRDs for a cluster, complete the following steps.

+> Note: The examples refer to a scenario where you have two node groups that have the Kubernetes label `nodeGroup=A` and `nodeGroup=B`.
+These labels are fictional and are used only as examples.
+Node labels are not available in the log metadata, to have similar labels, you have to apply the node labels directly to the pods.
+How to do that is beyond the scope of this guide (for example, you can use a policy engine, like [Kyverno](https://kyverno.io/)).

 1. If you are updating an existing deployment, make sure that it already uses a Logging configuration based on FluentbitAgent CRD.
 If not, first [migrate your configuration to use a FluentbitAgent CRD]({{< relref "/docs/logging-infrastructure/fluentbit.md#migrating" >}}).
 1. Edit your existing FluentbitAgent CRD, and set the **spec.nodeSelector** field so it applies only to the node group you want to apply this Fluent Bit configuration on, for example, nodes that have the label `nodeGroup=A`.
 For details, see [nodeSelector in the Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).